 Kaiser Permanente is in the business of keeping people healthier longer.
-One of the many ways it does that — better than anyone in nation — is deliberately focusing on the prevention and treatment of high blood pressure, a disease that can lead to dangerous health conditions such as heart attacks, strokes and kidney disease.
+One of the many ways it does that — better than anyone in the nation — is deliberately focusing on the prevention and treatment of high blood pressure, a disease that can lead to dangerous health conditions such as heart attacks, strokes and kidney disease.

-High blood pressure, or hypertension, is a contributing cause to nearly half a million deaths per year.
+High blood pressure, or hypertension, is a contributing cause of nearly half a million deaths per year.
 About 75 million Americans — 1 in 3 — has high blood pressure, but only about half have achieved recommended blood pressure readings, according to the American Heart Association.

 Not so for the 12.2 million members at Kaiser Permanente, where for the past two decades the organization has used a multifaceted approach to blood pressure control called the Hypertension Program Improvement Process — an evidence-based regimen that encourages a healthy lifestyle and easily available blood pressure checks by medical assistants, with no co-pay required.